-(ii) Set out below are the summarised financial information of Ule Holdings Group which is accounted for using the equity method (Continued):
+(iii) Set out below are the summarised financial information of Ule Holdings Group which is accounted for using the equity method (Continued):

-In June 2016, the shareholders of Ule Holdings, a material associated company of the Group, resolved the launch of share incentive options of Ule Holdings ("Ule Share Incentive Options").
-Under the Ule Share Incentive Options, a total of 100,000,000 ordinary shares (based on the current par value of US\$0.00001 each) were reserved, of which 43.71% of the Ule Share Incentive Options representing 43,711,860 shares ("Ule Major Shareholder Options") were approved to be granted to one of Ule Holdings' major shareholders ("Ule Major Shareholder"), subject to the completion of a deed ("Deed") signed by Ule Holdings and all of its shareholders, and the remaining 56.29% of the Ule Share Incentive Options representing 56,288,140 shares ("Ule Other Options") were approved to be granted to directors, employees and consultants of Ule and such other persons contributing to Ule, subject to determination of the details of Ule Other Options by the Ule remuneration committee ("Ule Committee").
+In June 2016, the shareholders of Ule Holdings resolved the launch of share incentive options of Ule Holdings ("Ule Share Incentive Options").
+Under the Ule Share Incentive Options, a total of 100,000,000 ordinary shares (based on the current par value of US\$0.00001 each) were reserved, of which 43.71% of the Ule Share Incentive Options representing 43,711,860 shares ("Ule Major Shareholder Options") were approved to be granted to Ule Major Shareholder, subject to the completion of a deed ("Deed") signed by Ule Holdings and all of its shareholders, and the remaining 56.29% of the Ule Share Incentive Options representing 56,288,140 shares ("Ule Other Options") were approved to be granted to directors, employees and consultants of Ule and such other persons contributing to Ule, subject to determination of the details of Ule Other Options by the Ule remuneration committee ("Ule Committee").

-As at 31 December 2018, if the Ule Share Incentive Options were granted, fully vested and exercised, Ule Holdings would be held as to 43.08%, 38.75%, 13.18% and 4.99% by Ule Major Shareholder, a non-wholly owned subsidiary of the Group, certain investors and holders of Ule Other Options respectively on a fully diluted basis.
+As at 31 December 2019, as if the Ule Share Incentive Options were all granted, fully vested and exercised, Ule Holdings would be held as to 43.71%, 38.32%, 13.04% and 4.93% by Ule Major Shareholder, a non-wholly owned subsidiary of the Group, certain investors and holders of Ule Other Options respectively on a fully diluted basis.

 In June 2016, the Deed was signed by Ule Holdings, the Ule Major Shareholder and remaining shareholders of Ule Holdings, under which it was mutually agreed that Ule Holdings granted Ule Major Shareholder Options to the Ule Major Shareholder for its contributions to Ule's business over the past years.
 The Ule Major Shareholder Options granted to the Ule Major Shareholder are only exercisable upon the completion of a qualified initial public offering ("Qualified IPO") of Ule Holdings.
 The exercise price of each Ule Major Shareholder Option is at the par value of each share on the exercise date.
 The Deed will be terminated if the Qualified IPO of Ule Holdings is not completed within 10 years from the date of the Deed.
-As at 31 December 2018 and 2017, Ule Major Shareholder Options are not yet exercisable as the Qualified IPO has not occurred.
+As at 31 December 2019 and 2018, Ule Major Shareholder Options are not yet exercisable as the Qualified IPO has not occurred.

 In October 2017, a total of 4,765,000 options under the Ule Other Options were granted.
 The options that were granted carried a Qualified IPO performance of Ule Holdings and service condition that affect vesting.
-As at 31 December 2018, the Qualified IPO performance condition is yet to be satisfied.
+As at 31 December 2019, the Qualified IPO performance condition is yet to be satisfied.
 As the options only vest upon a Qualified IPO, Ule Holdings did not recognise any share-based compensation expense for the year then ended.
-No outstanding options granted under the Ule Other Options were vested as at 31 December 2018.
+No outstanding options granted under the Ule Other Options were vested as at 31 December 2019.
 All the outstanding options will be expired in October 2027.